 Imagine what it would be like if all staff were trained in a professional response that embodies their hospital’s mission statement?
 The hospitals with the highest HCAHPS scores — and the best reputations — do this regularly.
 They don’t cut corners.
 And interestingly, their training saves them enough money that they don’t have to cut corners.

 Going without violence prevention training is going to cost you.
 And cost you.
 And cost you some more.

-Now that you’re beginning to see the missed opportunities that can inhibit a culture of safety from thriving in hospitals, what can you do about it?
-And why is it so critical that you do something about it now
+Now that you’re beginning to see the missed opportunities that can inhibit a culture of safety from thriving in healthcare settings, what can you do about it?
+And why is it so critical that you do something about it now?

 The bottom line is that no hospital can afford to take this level of risk.
-It may feel like what you can’t see can’t hurt you, but when you crunch the numbers, going without an evidence-based violence prevention protocol is a gamble your org won’t win.
+It may feel like what you can’t see can’t hurt you, but when you crunch the numbers, going without an evidence-based workplace violence prevention program is a gamble your org won’t win.

 Consider your nursing staff, for example.
 Nursing has long led the highest rates of reported workplace illness and injury

-, totaled 26,000 lost time claims and over $1.1 billion in incurred and $861 million in paid losses in the U.S. alone), you’re facing steep, unrelenting expenses and a continuum of unchecked risk to your hospital, its staff, your patients, and their families—all of which could be mitigated by empowering key staff like your nursing department with the Nonviolent Crisis Intervention®
+, totaled 26,000 lost time claims and over $1.1 billion in incurred and $861 million in paid losses in the U.S. alone), you’re facing steep, unrelenting expenses and a continuum of unchecked risk to your hospital, its staff, your patients, and their families — all of which could be mitigated by empowering staff like your nursing department with Nonviolent Crisis Intervention®

 training to help them identify potential risks, intervene in crisis situations effectively, and safely disengage from assaultive behavior.